 - The Reputational Risk Sustainability Committee (RRSC), which is composed of senior managers from the different divisions, including several members of the Executive Board, monitors the implementation of the bank's sustainability commitments.
 The Reputational Risk Sustainability Committee also has ultimate responsibility for the Reputational Risk Review Process, which is an internal process under which business transactions are reviewed and evaluated in terms of their potential impact on the environment and human rights, among other aspects.
 The Sustainability Affairs specialist unit is responsible for the coordination of activities in the area of sustainability, amongst other things.
 Key activities include conducting sustainability risk assessments and maintaining a dialogue with stakeholders.

-- Global Environmental Management and Critical Engineering Systems, both part of the Corporate Real Estate and Services department, are responsible for the maintenance and further development of the ISO 14001-certified Environmental Management System, the day-to-day management of Credit Suisse's commitment to greenhouse gas neutrality, and the coordination of cross-regional projects aimed at reducing Credit Suisse's environmental footprint.
+- Group Business Support Services (GBSS) provides the bank with a wide range of services.
+It formulates and implements the real estate strategy of Credit Suisse and manages the Business Delivery Centers.
+Within GBSS, Real Estate & Workplace Strategy and Global Facilities Management are responsible for the maintenance and development of the ISO 14001-certified environmental management system, for the implementation of Credit Suisse's commitment to greenhouse gas neutrality in daily business, and for the coordination of cross-regional projects aimed at reducing Credit Suisse's ecological footprint.

-- Furthermore, both Efficiency Management and Information Technology (IT) contribute to the management of environmental and social issues by keeping appropriate oversight of critical suppliers and their environmental and social standards, as required by the Credit Suisse Supplier Code of Conduct, and by integrating energy efficiency factors as key elements of cost effectiveness considerations when planning data centers and other IT infrastructure.
+- Furthermore, both Sourcing & Vendor Management and the Group Chief Technology Officer contribute to compliance with our environmental and social obligations.
+They monitor important suppliers and their environmental and social standards, as required by the Credit Suisse Supplier Code of Conduct, and when planning IT centers and infrastructure, take energy efficiency factors into account as key elements when considering cost-effectiveness.

 These company-wide sustainability commitments complement the public agreements and memberships of Credit Suisse.